Statin Follow Up Blood Test

 High-density lipoprotein (HDL)

 High-density lipoproteins (HDLs) are responsible for removing other types of cholesterol from the body.
-HDLs have an anti-inflammatory effect which help to protect the heart and blood vessels.
+HDLs have an anti-inflammatory effect which helps to protect the heart and blood vessels.
 It is important to measure the cholesterol/HDL ratio for calculating the risk of a heart attack.

 LDL Cholesterol or Low-density lipoprotein is a molecule made of lipids and proteins that helps the body transport fats such as triglycerides.
 Higher levels of LDL can lead to an increase of fatty deposits within the artery walls which increases the risk of cardiovascular issues.